 To demonstrate the difference in power between our technique and earlier work, even when not considering advanced data structures which were not supported in~\cite{nak:nis:kus:sak:sak:10} or~\cite{fal:kap:12}, we have included an example that can be handled with the technique in this paper (and is automatically proved by \ctrl), but not with~\cite{nak:nis:kus:sak:sak:10} or~\cite{fal:kap:12} (the latter of which is not surprising, as it does not use any lemma generation at all).

-\begin{example} In the programming course in Nagoya, students in the first lecture were asked to implement a function $\texttt{sum}$, which computes the summation from $0$ to given a non-negative integer $x$.
+\begin{example} In the programming course in Nagoya, students in the first lecture were asked to implement a function $\texttt{sum}$ which computes the summation from $0$ to a given non-negative integer $x$.
 The teacher's reference implementation was:

 Some of the students solved (or tried to solve) this in the clever way instead: